 EveryPlate offers 5 different plans:

-• ClassicPlate – the full selection of meals
+• Meat & Veggie – the full selection of meals

 • Nutrish & Delish – nutritious meals of 650 calories or less

 People with dietary restrictions won’t find EveryPlate a good fit.
-25 weekly dishes might sound like a good number, but special dietary needs will limit your options.
+26 weekly dishes might sound like a good number, but special dietary needs will limit your options.
 For example, there may be a veggie plan, but if you don’t eat meat or fish, you only get about 5 choices a week.
 If you’re vegan, your options are even fewer (if any at all).
 For plant-based meal kits, check out Green Chef, instead.
+A vegetarian dish from EveryPlate

 EveryPlate’s recipes focus on simple, filling comfort food.
 Families with picky eaters will appreciate the pasta, burgers, and other kid-friendly options.
-However, if you enjoy more sophisticated dishes, you might find EveryPlate’s fare a bit basic for your tastes and you’d be better off with a more gourmet service like Blue Apron.
+However, if you enjoy more sophisticated dishes, you might find EveryPlate’s fare a bit basic for your tastes and you’d be better off with a more gourmet service like Marley Spoon.

 EveryPlate has recently introduced Add-Ons like sides, soups, and salad bundles.
 This is a nice option that can help you stock your pantry and refrigerator and save you extra trips to the grocery store.
-But while its salads and sandwiches are great for lunch, there are no breakfast entrees listed among the Add-Ons.
+While its salads and sandwiches are great for lunch, there are also breakfast entrees and kid-friendly grubs such as Pizza Bites listed among the Add-Ons.

 Customization